SumoLogic/sumologic-kubernetes-collection/docs/best-practices.md

 [chart_readme]: ../deploy/helm/sumologic/README.md
 [values.yaml]: ../deploy/helm/sumologic/values.yaml

-## Keeping sourceCategory for merics
+## Keeping Source Category for metrics

-In order to keep sourceCategory for metrics, the following configuration can be applied:
+In order to keep Source Category for metrics, the following configuration can be applied:

 ```yaml
 metadata: